hyron-group/hyron/readme.md

 -   **Easy to learn** : With Hyron, you do not need to know how Node Server work.
 Just write normal Javascript function.

 # Release Node
-- Support config for plugin as 4th args (req, res, prev, config).
-Config can declare in appcfg.ini file
+- Support custom router path with uriPath option in requestConfig
+- Support multi router method type in requestConfig

 # Example